greekfetacheese/secure-types/readme.md

 # Secure Types

-The goal of this crate is to provide a simple way to handle sensitive data in memory (eg. passwords, private keys, etc).
+The goal of this crate is to provide a simple way to properly handle sensitive data in memory (eg. passwords, private keys, etc).

 Currently there are 3 types: